Image: iStock

 Nevertheless, add cucumbers to your pregnancy diet in tiny quantities.
 If you feel alright, you might add a few more pieces but do not over-consume.

 Cucumbers are loaded with nutrition.
 They are high in water content, fiber and are excellent for cooling and cleansing the body.
 However, cucumber during pregnancy is not an ideal choice because it causes indigestion, gas, frequent urination, and allergies.
 That said, consuming cucumbers in small quantities will not cause any harm.
 Consume them after peeling and washing them properly.
-This reduces the toxic effects of pesticides.
+This reduces the toxic effects of pesticides and ensures food safety.
 Include them in your diet of salads, soups, and pickles.
 If you have any medical condition, talk to your doctor before consuming cucumbers during pregnancy.

 - Pollen Food Allergy Syndrome.